-- A currently vacant .75 FTE plant operator position10 would be eliminated. - The Superintendent of Public Works position would become a full time position split evenly between the water and sewer department. - The Deputy Superintendent position would become a full time position split evenly between water and sewer and would assume some plant operation responsibilities.
+- 1. A currently vacant .75 FTE plant operator position10 would be eliminated. - 2.
+The Superintendent of Public Works position would become a full time position split evenly between the water and sewer department. - 3.
+The Deputy Superintendent position would become a full time position split evenly between water and sewer and would assume some plant operation responsibilities.

 The combined impact on FTE's to the water and sewer funds results in a .15 reduction.
 This involves adding the Superintendent's .1 FTE, adding the Deputy Superintendent's .5 FTE, and eliminating the .75 FTE part time plant operator position.
-The transfer of personnel in this manner would involve a total cost increase of less than \$11,000 per department (water and Proceeding in this manner will insure institutional knowledge and current certifications are continued.
+The transfer of personnel in this manner would involve a cost shift of \$43,905 from the general fund but only result in a total cost increase of less than \$22,000 in the water and sewer funds (\$11,000 for each).
+Proceeding in this manner will insure institutional knowledge and current certifications are continued.
 All equipment, property and assets associated with the water and sewer department would also transfer to the town.